MatteoCe/barcodeMineR/README.md

 ```

 The installation might require the update of various packages, which may
 fail.
-It is not necessarily an issue, thus you an proceed nonetheless.
+It is not necessarily an issue, thus you can proceed nonetheless.

 ## Example